twocupchris/QueueService/README.md

 # QueueService
-seameless queue service for all your optimization needs
+seamless queue service for all your optimization needs